dhsathiya/dhsathiya.github.io/_posts/2019-06-22-Host-website-without-static-ip.md

 tags: free hosting raspberry IP
 ---

 I always wanted to try to setup a home based server.
-SO I created a setup with Raspberry Pi, TP-link Router and a free Dynamic DNS service.
+So I created a setup with Raspberry Pi, TP-link Router and a free Dynamic DNS service.

 Stuff that you need :
 1. Raspberry Pi / Laptop / PC [I am using Raspberry Pi with Debian based OS]